DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/60 Switch Between Themes at Runtime/2 Without Page Reload.md

 You can use this approach only if the themes belong to the same group.
 For instance, you can switch from Generic Light to any other Generic theme, but not to a Generic Compact or Material Design theme (see [Predefined Themes](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/')).

 1. Include theme stylesheets on your `index.html` page as shown below.
 A theme with the `data-active` attribute set to `true` is applied.
-In the following code, it is a light theme:
+In the following code snippet, the light theme is used:

         <head>
             <!-- Generic themes -->